UW-Macrostrat/macrostrat-api/v2/utilities/README.md

 ./rebuild
 ````

+#### getOutputFields
+Documentation validation script.
+Determines which fields are missing from the documentation on specific routes.

 #### unit_boundaries_gplates
 Populates the fields `paleo_lat` and `paleo_lng` in the table `unit_boundaries` by hitting the GPlates API.
 These coordinates are used for reporting the paleocoordinates of units (`t/b_plat/lng`).